HiruNya/2020-MSA-Phase1-BackEnd/README.md

 ## Explanation of Address routes

-The requirement was that the routes to add and modify addresses used the student id.
+The requirement was that the routes had to add and modify addresses used the student id.
-However there is a one student to many addresses relationship which may require a unique address id which would make the student id redundant.
+However there is a one-student-to-many-addresses relationship which may require a unique address id which would make the student id redundant.
 Therefore I made it so that only the first address of the student would change.
 I know this isn't as useful but it was done to fit within the constraints of having to use the student id.